liuhuahua123/Binocular-Light-Field-Imaging-Data/README.md

 This repository provides the Binocular-LF database developed in the paper
 ### “Binocular Light-Field: Imaging Theory and Occlusion-Robust Depth Perception Application”.

-The binocular-LF database contains synthetic samples rendered by _Blender_ and real-world scenes captured by a binocular-LF system using the _Lytro Illum camera_.
+The binocular-LF database contains synthetic samples rendered by applying the _Blender add-on setup_ from Honauer et al. [lightfield_benchmark_accv_2016](http://lightfield-analysis.net/benchmark/paper/lightfield_benchmark_accv_2016.pdf) and real-world scenes captured by a binocular-LF system using the _Lytro Illum camera_.
 The number of labels is __64__.

 Furthermore, a simple synthetic scene with only three parallel planes is presented for simulation experiment.
 It is named __“training_16”__.
 The number of labels is __16__.